atelierbram/c-tiles16/README.md

 Since c-Tiles16 is a fork of Base16-builder, you can [look it up on Github](https://github.com/chriskempson/base16-builder) for more information.

-Easily build color variations of Base16 with YAML scheme definitions and ERB templates.
+Build color variations of Base16 with YAML scheme definitions and ERB templates.
 Requires Ruby 1.9 or greater.

 go in the terminal to `c-tiles16/schemes/`